The Sorcerer and the White Snake: Production

 Filming wrapped on January 16, 2011.
 Originally titled Madame White Snake in English, the film logo was unveiled during the production wrap press conference with the new official English title, It's Love.
 However, the English title was changed to The Sorcerer and the White Snake when the distributor was announced.
-The actual title used has been The Emperor and the White Snake, both on DVD and at IMDb.
+The actual title used was The Emperor and the White Snake, both on DVD and at IMDb.